 This season brings a mix of new and familiar faces, and the journey continues through India, Nepal, Kyrgyzstan, and more.
 The show provides another fun way to test your listening and reading skills (with subtitles, of course).
 You'll be able to hear how normal people from different backgrounds and regions of Japan speak, as well as learn about various Asian countries.

-If you want to read more about Ainori, check out the last time we wrote about them.
+If you want to read more about Ainori, check out the first time we wrote about them.

 That's it for this month!
 We'll see you next time with more new Japanese learning resources.
 If you find any just as they're making their debut, please send us a heads-up at firstname.lastname@example.org or on Twitter at @tofugu.
 We'll give you a shout-out if you do! 🙌